0X616C695F6D/testbed_da/testbed_da.md

   target? has this been done before?
   + Looks like its been done before: unknown class, or remove signal, or adversarially calculate discrepancy like I initially predicted...
-+ Add Resnet & CNN
++ Always possible to: Add more constellations, wider SNR, deeper frames & more samples

 Goals: